sul-cidr/pianolatron/README.md

 ### Live Updating Development Build

 1. `yarn`
 1. `yarn dev` (This will run the development server and reflect your changes to the page as you save files)
 1. Visit `localhost:8080` in your browser

 ### Static Build

 1. `yarn build`
 1. Serve `build/` using an http server
+1. `yarn preview` is now also available, which will perform a static production build and then serve it from http://localhost:8080/.

 ## Linting and Testing